cosmic3d/cosmic3d/README.md

 <br>
 <p align="center">

- - Im currently learning more about AI and Data Science
+ - Im currently developing Mirlo, a social media platform where you can create beautiful connections with people through the music you love

  - My hobbies are playing chess, indie games and trying to understand things :)